pingcap/docs-cn/tools/dm/cluster-operations.md

 **In the process of full data loading:**

-For the SQL files during full data import, DM uses the downstream database to record the checkpoint information.
-When DM-worker is restarted, it checks the checkpoint information and you can use the [`start-task` command](/tools/dm/practice.md#step-4-start-the-data-synchronization-task) to recover the data synchronization task automatically.
+For the SQL files during full data import, DM uses the downstream database to record the checkpoint information, and DM-worker records the subtask information in the local meta file.
+When DM-worker is restarted, it checks the checkpoint information and the subtask information in the local record, and the running task before restarting recovers the data synchronization automatically.

 **In the process of incremental data synchronization:**